UnitedCTF/UnitedCTF2024/challenges/web/lion-s-leap/solution/README.md

 ## SQLi

 SQL injection is possible in the getUserID endpoint.
 Since we do not get any data back and is not use in a login form, we can use a blind time-based injection to get the hash of the password.
 Using SQLMap, since this type of injection is really slow, we can order by id, which will start with 1 and therefore start with the admin and we can also use the ssh client offered to reduce network lag with the password `marbled-casino-zodiac-composer` and do a ping sweep to detect the ip of the webserver.
+Since the injection is on the username, we should use a username that doesn't exist.
+Otherwise, the server calculate the hash everytime, which takes a lot of time for bcrypt 16.

 ```shell
 ssh user@<ip_client>